We’ve got even more to tell you – and show you – about the next-gen Wrangler.

 What will it look like?

 Many design cues from today’s Wrangler will continue to the next one.
-Our spy photos show it’ll still be a boxy, upright affair, with a prominent slotted grille up front.
+Photos show it’ll still be a boxy, upright affair, with a prominent slotted grille up front.
 The grille should be slightly more curved than before, and notably, the windshield won’t be as upright as on today’s Wrangler.
 That and other mild styling tweaks will help improve aerodynamic performance and reduce drag, which should pay dividends not only in fuel efficiency, but also in acceleration and wind noise.
 It appears the Wrangler will still offer a flip-up rear window and a side-opening tailgate, too.
-So far, we’ve only seen mules of the four-door Wrangler Unlimited model, which could mean Jeep is ditching the two-door version for the new generation.
+Click here for a closer look at how the new Wrangler has changed.

 How’s the interior?